deverebor/deverebor/README.md

 <h1>Hi, I'm Lucas 🖖🏾</h1>

-<p>Currently looking for a full front-end job and graduating in Bachelor of Information Systems - Fourth Semester.</p>
+<p>Currently looking for a full front-end job and majoring in Bachelor of Information Systems - Fourth Semester.
+I'm also doing Ignite by RocketSeat.</p>

 <hr>